ismand95/PythonForEconomists/README.md

 This notebook is a part of my personal portfolio and is meant as a guide/tutorial to complete lots of different computing tasks _(usually encountered within economics, statistics or finance)_ using Python.

-These examples can of course be done using proprietary systems like Stats or MATLAB _(or open-source packages like R)_, but as Python is emerging within data-science, is free, fun and easy to program, I personally think it is a superior choice in many instances within the aforementioned subjects.
+These examples can of course be done using proprietary systems like Stata or MATLAB _(or open-source packages like R)_, but as Python is emerging within data-science, is free, fun and easy to program, I personally think it is a superior choice in many instances within the aforementioned subjects.

 ### Current status